 It will be a criminal offence for a landlord to let a property in a designated area without a licence.

-We will be holding a webinars to answer any questions you may have at the following times:
+We will be holding webinars to answer any questions you may have:

 We are hoping a member of the Selective Licensing team from Luton Borough Council will also be in attendance.